 - Customizer.
 You can use WordPress.com’s powerful customizer to perfect the look of your website.
 It lets you customize just about everything from typography to accent colors.

-If you’re looking to sell art online, WordPress.com’s eCommerce plan is the easiest way to get started.
+If you’re looking to sell art online, WordPress.com’s plugin-enabled plan is the easiest way to get started.
 You can have your website up and running in minutes.

 Next, let’s take a look at exactly what you need to do to sell art online with WordPress.